 A water right is the right to use water for a beneficial purpose.
 Beneficial use is the reasonably efficient use of water without waste for a purpose consistent with the laws, rules, and best interests of the people of Oregon.
-Examples of types of beneficial uses include irrigation, fish and aquatic life, industrial and municipal uses, recreation, storage, and pollution control.
-In 1987, the Legislative Assembly added instream water rights as a beneficial use to support instream flows for fish and wildlife habitat, recreation, and pollution abatement.
-Since passage of the legislation, about 1,400 instream water rights have been established.
-Of these instream rights, about 550 resulted from converting previously established minimum perennial stream flows.
+Examples of types of beneficial uses include irrigation, fish, wildlife, industrial, municipal, recreation, hydropower, storage, and pollution control.